How Causal Abstraction Underpins Computational Explanation

-In other words, given our analysis of implementation (and plausibly all causal analysis suggested earlier in the philosophical literature), under minimal conditions, every neural network implements every algorithm.
+In other words, given our analysis of implementation (and plausibly all causal analyses suggested earlier in the philosophical literature), under minimal conditions, and provided we allow $\mathcal{C}$ to be completely unconstrained, every neural network implements every algorithm.

-As one might expect, the translations needed to witness this existence claim look rather gerrymandered.
-However, when it comes to the notion of implementation on offer here, nothing rules them out.
+As one might expect, the translations needed to witness this existence claim look rather gerrymandered, and the mappings themselves must be quite complex.
+In their experimental investigations, \cite{sutter2025nonlinearrepresentationdilemmacausal} found it strikingly difficult to identify the relevant space of interventionals (even though they knew from first principles of their existence).
+For instance, the interventionals could not even be learned using multi-layered reversible neural networks.

 What are we to make of this continued specter of triviality?
-Should we add further conditions to our set of necessary conditions on computational implementation?
-For instance, maybe further restrictions on allowable vehicles would help rule out some of these gerrymandered cases (see, e.g., \citealt{Godfrey-Smith})?
-Or perhaps an independently motivated account of representational content---going beyond (and possibly even coming apart from) the causal role of intermediate variables---could help narrow down the space of possible implementations \citep{Shagrir2001,Sprevak2010a,Rescorla2013}?
+Should we restrict $\mathcal{C}$ to some narrower class of transformations?
+Maybe further restrictions on allowable vehicles would help rule out some gerrymandered cases, say, by appeal to a metaphysically weighty notion of ``naturalness'' (see \citealt{Godfrey-Smith}).
+An alternative would be to appeal to an independently motivated account of representational content---going beyond (possibly coming apart from) the causal role of intermediate variables---which might help narrow down the space of possible implementations \citep{Shagrir2001,Sprevak2010a,Rescorla2013}.